civican/legisinfo/43-2/bills/C-30/bill_text.md

 The definitions **clearing and settlement system** and **clearing house** in section 2 of the `Payment Clearing and Settlement Act` are replaced by the following:

-**clearing and settlement system** means a system or arrangement for the clearing or settlement of payment obligations or **for the exchange of** payment messages **for the purpose of clearing or settlement of payment obligations that meets the following conditions**:
+**clearing and settlement system** means a system or arrangement for the clearing or settlement of payment obligations or for the exchange of payment messages for the purpose of clearing or settlement of payment obligations that meets the following conditions:

 there are at least three participants, at least one of which is a Canadian participant and at least one of which has its head office in a jurisdiction other than the jurisdiction where the head office of the clearing house is located;

-**the** clearing or settlement is **wholly** or partly in Canadian dollars; and
+the clearing or settlement is wholly or partly in Canadian dollars; and

-except in the case **in which** the payment obligations arise from derivatives contracts, the settlement **is** ultimately **effected** through adjustments to the account or accounts of one or more of the participants at the Bank.
+except in the case in which the payment obligations arise from derivatives contracts, the settlement is ultimately effected through adjustments to the account or accounts of one or more of the participants at the Bank.

-For greater certainty, it includes a system or arrangement for the clearing or settlement of securities transactions, derivatives contracts, foreign exchange transactions or other transactions if the system or arrangement also clears or settles payment obligations arising from those transactions **or exchanges payment messages for the purpose of clearing or settlement of such obligations**. (**système de compensation et de règlement**)
+For greater certainty, it includes a system or arrangement for the clearing or settlement of securities transactions, derivatives contracts, foreign exchange transactions or other transactions if the system or arrangement also clears or settles payment obligations arising from those transactions or exchanges payment messages for the purpose of clearing or settlement of such obligations. (**système de compensation et de règlement**)

-**clearing house** means a corporation, association, partnership, agency or other entity that provides clearing, settlement or **payment message exchange** services for a clearing and settlement system.
+**clearing house** means a corporation, association, partnership, agency or other entity that provides clearing, settlement or payment message exchange services for a clearing and settlement system.
 It includes a securities and derivatives clearing house, as defined in subsection 13.1(3), but does not include a stock exchange or the Bank. (**chambre de compensation**)

 ### Section 134